Boar’s Head and Yule Log Festival

 The Performance

-A tiny gold sprite bears a lighted candle into the darkened church, symbolizing the coming of the light into the darkened world.
+A tiny gold sprite brings a lighted candle into the darkened church, symbolizing the coming of the light into the darkened world.
 Representing the church, a minister receives the light.
 From this flame rises the lights of the altar and then, the lights of the church itself.
 A brass fanfare announces the entrance of the Boar’s Head Celebrants.
-Those from many walks of life, from the greatest to the humblest process to the altar.
+Those from many walks of life, from the greatest to the humblest, process to the altar.
 All bring gifts, suggesting the fullness of Gods gifts to us, to lay at the feet of Christ.

 Next come the waits: medieval carolers sharing gifts of gladness.
 King Wenceslas and his page enter and share their journey of caring for fellow humans.
 Woodsmen and yule log sprites search for a suitable log to take home to the fireplace.
 The yule log is lit from last year’s embers.
 It represents the warmth of the family fireside and the continuance of human life and concern.
 Additionally, the Yule Log symbolizes the rekindling of love.
 Finally the shepherds come, their simple adoration joined by the greatest of Wise Men, also humbled by this newborn Child.